egattoc/PayrollApp/readme.md

 - Update an employee
 - Delete an employee

-Unit tests and the Dockerfile have also been added.
+Unit tests, Dockerfile and build script have also been added.